 Prologue: “Amazing Grace.”
 This is one of the few not included in the hymnal mentioned above.
 Though this early 19th century song was included in earlier Presbyterian versions—for example, it was hymn number 519 in the 1874 Hymnal—they omitted it in 1895 for reasons I cannot fathom.
-But I still used the song.
-Jonas would have certainly learned this song from older versions, and he would have sung it often for his daughter, Grace.
-Now the song is the single most frequently sung hymn in the Presbyterian Church USA, with more than sixty-six percent of their congregations singing it twice or more per year.
+I still used the song.
+Jonas would have certainly learned it from older versions, and he would have sung it often for his daughter, Grace.
+Now this song is the single most frequently sung hymn in the Presbyterian Church USA, with more than sixty-six percent of their congregations singing it twice or more per year.
 For your listening pleasure, I chose Elvis Presley’s version (below) so that I could showcase a male voice.
-(And, if you want to hear the bass of the tune as a solo, listen to this version by Acappella with Tim Faust.)
+(And, if you want to hear the bass of the tune as a solo, listen to this version by Acappella with Tim Faust.
+This is how Jonas would have sounded.)

 Chapter Seven: “Adoro Te Devote.”
 Since this is a Catholic hymn, you will not find it in the Presbyterian hymnal.
 The mass described in this chapter was a Tridentine Mass (pre-1962 Second Vatican Council), which means it would have been all in Latin, and the hymns would have been Gregorian.
 Have you listened to Gregorian music?
 Beautiful, but not catchy.
 And Latin.
 Did I mention the Latin?
 Of the various hymns I listened to, this one has the most identifiable melody, probably because the music was not written until after the seventeenth century.
 Therefore, it was the best choice for Jonas to sing on the fly: